-The projects below illustrate the types of engagements and solutions that The Gates Dunaway Group has found for non-profit affordable housing owners throughout the country.
+The projects below illustrate the types of engagements and solutions that The Gates Dunaway Group has developed and managed for affordable housing owners throughout the country.

 St. John's Towers, havre de grace, maryland